Thursday, November 21, 2024

 But the existing alternative is also far from perfect.

 As I see it, leaving the decision to just one person (i.e. the governor) can prove to be less effective and somewhat more politicized, as the governor will undoubtedly choose either members from their own party or otherwise wealthy campaign donors.
-This coupled with the unethical conduct as described in both the report and Scott’s letter reveals an ugly truth: Our trustees aren’t just voted in like American politicians, they act like American politicians.
+This coupled with the unethical conduct as described in both the report and Scott’s letter reveals an ugly truth: These trustees aren’t just voted in like American politicians, they act like American politicians.

 Suddenly a new system doesn’t sound so crazy.

 If a new structure were to be built from scratch, Harris believes that, ideally, we’d want multiple groups to have influence as opposed to just one.
-He said that while the governor and legislature should be involved to some extent, we should also have spots reserved for other interest groups.
+He said that while the governor and legislature should be involved to some extent, the university should also have spots reserved for other interest groups.
 At MSU, this could look like one spot being reserved for a faculty trustee, one for an alumni trustee, and one or more for student trustees, with each position being chosen by the group they represent.

 But that’s not to say that a faculty trustee or a student trustee would only represent the constituencies that they’re chosen by, because they would also bring an entirely different perspective to the board.

 Perspective is key here.
 Because aside from research and education, one of the most compelling aims of higher education should be to serve as a place for exchanging ideas.
-If modern criticism of the two-party system tells us that the system polarizes our options and prevents the exchange of new ideas, then what function does it serve in higher education?
+If modern criticism of the two-party system tells us that the system polarizes the options and prevents the exchange of new ideas, then what function does it serve in higher education?

 Support student media!
 Please consider donating to The State News and help fund the future of journalism.